7 Ways Your BCBSRI Benefits Can Help During COVID-19

 Food sites for children

-During the summer, free "Grab and Go" meals are available for children.
+Free "Grab and Go" meals are available for children.
 Find a location.

 Rhode Island adults experiencing mental health and substance use crises can receive the appropriate services they need by calling (401) 414-LINK (5465).
 Visit bhlink.org.